ghostseven/doom64-dc/README.md

 See [ https://dreamcast.wiki/Getting_Started_with_Dreamcast_development ] for instructions.

+*NOTE: FOR BEST RESULTS, PLEASE USE THE `environ.sh` FILE PROVIDED IN THE `doom64-dc` REPO.*

 Doom 64 can be built using an unmodified copy of KOS cloned directly from the official repo.
 I have tested it with `master` as of 2025/05/04 (commit `2762cef`).
+I suggest using that specific commit id.

 If you are going to file a Github issue, make sure you are using that version to test your problem.